gozumi/NT/work/films/index.markdown

 		url: moore-into-you,
 		src: thumbs/moore-into-you.jpg,
 		label: Moore into you&#44; 2016,
-		information: 'For the love of form;...'
+		information: 'For the love of form...'
 	}
   - {
 		url: more-than-a-woman,